 Don’t push it

 Some people, especially people who don’t have or want kids, aren’t all that comfortable with infants.
-That doesn’t mean that they’ll never have a relationship with Baby, because he isn’t going to be a baby forever.
+That doesn’t mean that they’ll never have a relationship with Baby, because they isn’t going to be a baby forever.
 Trying to force a relationship now won’t necessarily help the two of them out in forming a relationship later, and could actually hurt your relationships with these friends and family members.
 If you have friends or family members who are genuinely uncomfortable with infants, it’s generally better to try and respect that than it is to try and change their minds.